‹›

 catches blocks, lists, quotes, etc.

-is made up of a bunch of BlockProcessors
+The BlockParser is made up of a bunch of BlockProcessors, each handling a

 different type of block.
 Extensions may add/replace/remove BlockProcessors